codingknite/fullstack-open-2020/part1/courseinfo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was one of the exercises in the Full Stack Open course by the University of Helsinki.
+It was one of the exercises in the Full Stack Open course by the University of Helsinki.

 You can find the exercise descriptions [here](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#exercises-0-1-0-6)